Monday Morning Message with Jason Beem for Dec. 1, 2025

 Jason discusses the turning of the calendar to December and some memories of winter racing.

-A good Monday morning to you all!
-Hope everyone had a good holiday weekend at home and at the races.
 I had a wonderful Thanksgiving dinner at some friends’ house.
-When I was younger I always thought turkey and the traditional Thanksgiving fixings weren’t that great, but the older I get the more I like it.
-And reheated turkey and mashed potatoes made a great between race lunch at Tampa Bay Downs on Friday.
+When I was younger, I always thought turkey and the traditional Thanksgiving fixings weren’t that great, but the older I get, the more I like them.
+And reheated turkey and mashed potatoes made a great between-race lunch at Tampa Bay Downs on Friday.

-Racing wound down for the year at Del Mar and Churchill this weekend as we kind of fully make the shift to wintertime racing.
-Gulfstream’s big meet has now started, Tampa and Fair Grounds are underway, and soon Woodbine will turn off the lights until next spring.
 Living down here in Florida, wintertime racing is strange because it’s just not very winter-like.
-When I was younger we’d go to Portland Meadows or Yakima Meadows in the wintertime and wager on cheap horses with just a smattering of a crowd in the building.
-You’d see the breath from the horses and riders as they were out in the post parade and more often than not the track was sloppy.
+When I was younger, we’d go to Portland Meadows or Yakima Meadows in the wintertime and wager on cheap horses with just a smattering of a crowd in the building.
+You’d see the breath from the horses and riders as they were out in the post parade, and more often than not, the track was sloppy.
 Winter racing is just different.
 It’s tough.

 Some of my favorite memories from cold, winter racing are those few minutes before the last race of the day.
-The sun was low, the sky was grey, and it was just so remarkably quiet.
-You wouldn’t know were within the city limits of like the 28th biggest city in the United States.
+The sun was low, the sky was gray, and it was just so remarkably quiet.
+You wouldn’t know you were within the city limits of the 28th biggest city in the United States.
 It was almost an eerie quiet as the horses would warm up on the far side of the track, while I sat there in the booth rehearsing their names.

 Winter racing down here in Florida has great crowds, weather, and it honestly just feels like spring all but a couple of days a year.
 It’s probably how most prefer to “do” winter racing.
 But it doesn’t feel like winter racing to me.
 There is a strange specialness to those cold racing days in the winter.
-It makes the spring feel so much more special when it finally arrives and you can not wear a jacket to the track.
+It makes the spring feel so much more special when it finally arrives, and you cannot wear a jacket to the track.

-Turfway will get underway this week and we’ll talk about it plenty on my podcast.
-It’s become one of the favorite stops for a lot of players during the winter months and has a really unique spot in the winter racing circuit with the synthetic surface, big fields, and interesting challenges.
-Would love to hear from folks which winter tracks they like most and why.
+Turfway will get underway this week, and we’ll talk about it plenty on my podcast.
+It’s become one of the favorite stops for many players during the winter months.
+It has a really unique spot on the winter racing circuit, thanks to its synthetic surface, big fields, and interesting challenges.

 Have a great start to your December!